wavemaker/docs/learn/livefilter-actions/index.md

 id: ""
 ---

-### filter actions
+### Configuring filter actions

-to be performed can be mentioned from the tab, by default filter and clear buttons are provided.
+**Actions** to be performed can be mentioned from the **Actions** tab, by default filter and clear buttons are provided.
 You can add custom actions to your filter.
 Multiple events can be triggered by a given action.
 Note: If a custom column/action is not selected, it will be deleted when the Filter Designer is saved.

 [![](../assets/filter_actions.png)](../assets/filter_actions.png)

 < Field Configurations

-& Methods >
+Events & Methods >

 [1\.
 Live & Data Widgets](/learn/app-development/widgets/widget-library/#data-live)